WhiteLynks/pet-management-back-end/README.md

 ## Unfinished features ##
 List on things I wanted to add but couldn't due to time constraints:

-* Validate data on back end as well
+* Data validation on back end
 * Tests
 * Basic user validation with spring security
 * Pet details page